-The map on page 14 provides details of the phases that have been proposed for the Strategic Review of Parking and the areas that have been identified for further monitoring of parking pressures.
+The map below provides details of the phases that have been proposed for the Strategic Review of Parking (with Phase 1 now having been implemented) and the areas that have been identified for further monitoring of parking pressures.
 The subsequent table provides a brief update on the next steps that are proposed for each of the approved phases.